 Stay in Touch

 Between visits, we stay connected with our long-term clients.
 Whether you have questions about healing, want to discuss ideas for your next piece, or need to plan your next visit, we're here.
-This ongoing relationship ensures continuity and helps us plan together for your next session.
+This ongoing relationship ensures continuity.

 The Bottom Line: It Makes Sense